peejaywk/FourFifthsJazz/README.md

 The validation tool also highlighted an empty heading - this heading was removed from the code.

 #### About Page ([W3C Validation Report](assets/documents/testing/AboutPageNu-HtmlChecker.pdf))
 Contained the same warnings as seen when testing the home page - the footer code was common across all pages.
-Applied the same corrections as detailed above.
+Applied the same corrections as detailed above to remove the warnings.

 #### Contact Page ([W3C Validation Report](assets/documents/testing/ContactPageNu-HtmlChecker.pdf))
-Reported an error with a bad value for the name attribute on the text area element.
-A blank name was causing this error.
-Corrected by giving the name attribute a value.
+The HTML Validator reported an error with a bad value for the name attribute on the text area element.
+A blank name was causing this error - this was corrected by giving the name attribute a value.

 ### CSS Validation
 To validate the CSS the online [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used.
-The tool highlighted an error with one of the media queries using a depricated feature.
+The tool highlighted an error with one of the media queries using a deprecated feature.
 The report can be found [here](assets/documents/testing/W3C-CSS-ValidatorResults.pdf).
-To fix the issue the depricated media feature
+To fix the issue the deprecated media feature
 "max-device-width" was changed to "max-width".

 <a name="bugs"></a>